Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-\begin{itemize} \item \textit{Duration:} Sixteen hours (4 hours per week). \item \textit{prerequisites:} Basic Introductory Course and STEM basic courses such as Linear Algebra, Python Programming, Probability and Complex Variables. \end{itemize} \textbf{Program:} \paragraph{Description} This course shifts the focus more towards QC, offering deeper insights into its applications and challenges.
+\begin{itemize} \item Duration: Sixteen weeks ($4$ hours per week). \item Prerequisites: Basic Introductory Course and STEM basic courses such as Linear Algebra, Python Programming, Probability and Complex Variables. \item Description: This course shifts the focus more towards QC, offering deeper insights into its applications and challenges.
 The course combines both theoretical and practical aspects of QC, providing opportunities to interact with professionals and engage in problem-solving tasks.
 Despite the advanced content and mathematical formalism, the course is designed to be relatively accessible as a basic course.
-Combines content from the ECFQT and a selected guidebook to ensure a QC-focused curriculum.
+Combines content from the CFQT and a selected guidebook to ensure a QC-focused curriculum. \end{itemize} \textbf{Adaptation to the CFQT:} \\ For this course, the combination of the \smallcirclednumber{NavyBlue}{P3} qualification profile (``QT Literate Person") with the Quantum Computing and Simulations domain \diamondnumber{cFive}{5} from the content map leads to the target profile of \textbf{QC literate person}.
+The description and qualifications are shown in Table~\ref{tab:qualifications2}.
+Fig.~\ref{fig:curso2} illustrates the proficiency triangle and its levels description.
+Fig.~\ref{fig:contents2} shows the chosen focus contents.